About the Event

-Joinery, joints and what they mean to us as crafting artisans whether professional woodworker or amateur.
+This talk is on joinery, joints and what they mean to woodworkers, whether professional or amateur.

-Joinery enables us to create a vast range of structures using wood alone to unite the components whether temporarily or permanently together.
-Paul sees and presents creating the joinery we’ve relied on for centuries differently than most and offers this series of key lectures with demonstrations to help woodworkers better understand the complexities and simplicities that relate more to our woodworking than almost any area.
+Joinery can enable you to create a vast range of structures using wood alone to unite the components whether temporarily or permanently together.
+In this talk Paul will talk about the joinery we’ve relied on for centuries with demonstrations to help woodworkers better understand the concepts in a visual way.
 He wants this understanding to nurture our self reliance and the development of skill to enhance workmanship and creativity.
-In an age of woodcraft revival, we see how reestablishing the true art of joinery provides practical ways for woodworkers to engage in home woodworking at a new level.
-We also see that joints we have relied on through the centuries have really never been replaced by anything better.

 The event will take place at Sommerville College - Flora Anderson Hall, Oxford.